MP0w/MVVMC/README.md

 MVVMÇ (MVVM Calçot) is an implementation of MVVM influenced by VIPER.
 Basically VIPER with MVVM names.
 The most important concept of MVVMÇ is that implements MVVM with **immutable** ViewModels, this helps to write correct and testable code with minor complexity.
-Other than this it introduces `Interactor` and `Coordinator` to MVVM.
+Other than this, it introduces the concepts of `Interactor` and `Coordinator` to MVVM.

 ## Content